 Tesla yesterday fell $3.00, or 9.8 percent, to $27.66, in the biggest daily drop since Jan.
 13.

 The U.S. loan program, intended to spur development of more environmentally friendly cars, also gave money to Ford Motor Co.
-(F), Nissan Motor Co., Fisker Automotive Inc. and Vehicle Production Group LLC.
+(F:US), Nissan Motor Co., Fisker Automotive Inc. and Vehicle Production Group LLC.

 The program, particularly the Fisker loan, has drawn criticism from congressional Republicans including vice presidential candidate Paul Ryan, who is chairman of the House Budget Committee, and Iowa Republican Senator Charles Grassley.